Coronavirus digest: French parliament approves vaccine pass | DW | 26.07.2021

 Meanwhile, Victoria state reported 11 new infections, although all were in quarantine during their infectious period.
 Authorities in Victoria said they would decide the next day whether to lift restrictions as hoped.

-South Korea has started vaccinating people aged 55-59 amid the fourth wave of COVID-19.
+South Korea has started vaccinating people aged 55 to 59 amid the fourth wave of COVID-19.

 Earlier this month, South Korea had halted rolling out the coronavirus jab for this age group after available supplies were exhausted and the official reservation website crashed due to high demand.